ilanaandrev/MCTS-2048/README.md

 | TFE.cpp | File to hold 2048 program. |
 | grid_util.cpp | File to hold grid manipulation helper functions. |
 | config.cpp | Config files. |

-## Heuristic Output
-Folders outline type of heuristic approach.
-See Heuristic Methodologies for categories of folder.
-HEAVY folders mean that the corners are weighted more steeply and the leaf nodes are weighted more.

 ## Common Questions
 ### Can I Use This Idea for a Better Version or Iteration?